pzczxs/Enriched-BC7-LitCovid/README.md

 The compressed files (*bc7_lit_covid_enriched.zip.001*, *bc7_lit_covid_enriched.zip.002*, *bc7_lit_covid_enriched.zip.003*, and *bc7_lit_covid_enriched.zip.004*) are downloaded from this repository, and uncompressed to get a file named *bc7_lit_covid_enriched.sql*.
 Then, after a new MySQL database named *bc7_lit_covid_enriched* is created, the file *bc7_lit_covid_enriched.sql* can be directly imported into the *bc7_lit_covid_enriched* database.
 Thus, our enriched version of BC7-LitCovid corpus can be fully loaded into a local MySQL database.

 ## 5. References
 [1] Shuo Xu, Yuefu Zhang, Liang Chen, and Xin An, 2024b.
-Is Metadata of Articles about COVID-19 enough for Multi-Label Topic Classification Task? *Database*.
+[Is Metadata of Articles about COVID-19 enough for Multi-Label Topic Classification Task](https://doi.org/10.1093/database/baae106)? *Database*, Vol. 2024, pp. baae106.

 [2] Shuo Xu, Yuefu Zhang, Xin An, and Sainan Pi, 2024a.
 [Performance Evaluation of Seven Multi-Label Classification Methods on Real-World Patent and Publication Datasets](https://doi.org/10.2478/jdis-2024-0014). *Journal of Data and Information Science*, Vol. 9, No. 2, pp. 81-103.